 Stamp Duty

-Landlords purchasing property in the UK face higher rates of Stamp Duty Land Tax (SDLT), which applies to additional properties beyond a primary residence.
-This surcharge is typically 3% above the standard SDLT rates and is charged on properties costing over £40,000.
-For example, if you're buying a rental property or a holiday home, you’ll need to factor in this extra cost when calculating your overall expenses.
-Landlords should stay informed about any changes to SDLT rates or thresholds, as these can vary depending on government policy.
+If you're buying a rental property or a holiday home, you’ll need to factor in this extra cost when calculating your overall expenses.
+Landlords should always make sure to stay informed about any changes to SDLT rates or thresholds, as these can vary depending on government policy.

 Eligibility Criteria for a Buy-to-Let Mortgage